-As a first degree, it is expected that most graduates of this qualification may potentially seek employment or self-employment in any of the sub-fields of Visual Communication Design as broadly defined and evolving over time, including but not limited to design and illustration for print media and advertising; animation, web- and multi-media design, online and cellphone application ("app") design, product design, and other specialisations.
+As a first degree, it is expected that most graduates of this qualification may potentially seek employment or self-employment in any of the sub-fields of Visual Communication Design as broadly defined and evolving over time, including but not limited to design and illustration for print media and advertising; moving images, multi-media design, online and digital application, packaging design, and other specialisations.
 The qualification will also enable graduates to pursue further studies at Honours level.